blockhackersio/signals/README.md

 # Problem

 - Client wanted a swap interface
+- In the mood for over engineering this :)
 - Reasonably complex & harder than you think
 - Asked for this a lot working in defi
 - Want to do a universal component